"It's like a horror movie": Trapped inside San Quentin during an explosion of COVID-19

 As of July 1, CDCR began implementing a “community supervision program” to let more people go, according to a recent court filing.
 But of 110 people identified as eligible for early release at San Quentin, 70 may not be released because “they don’t have a place to stay” on the outside, Newsom said last week.
 Meanwhile, the San Francisco Public Defenders office plans to ask a court to release roughly 60 of its clients at San Quentin, many of whom are serving life sentences for a third strike.

 “I want to know why large-scale releases are off the table,” says King.
 He lists some of his friends inside, such as a 79-year-old who had heart surgery last year and a 66-year-old who recently learned his cancer had returned.
 “I want to know why they are not allowing science and medical advice to drive the decision making.”
-Bartozzi, too, is frustrated by the lack of releases.
+Bertozzi, too, is frustrated by the lack of releases.
 “People talk about fear on the part of the governor’s office that the law-and-order folks will make hay out of this,” he says.
 “If California—with a veto-proof majority in the legislature and, in theory, a sympathetic governor—can’t act quickly to do something here, I really don’t understand it.”

 Meanwhile, the federal judges presiding over two long-running lawsuits involving medical and mental-health care in California prisons have grown insistent that officials seriously consider releasing more prisoners.
 At a hearing Thursday, US District Judge Jon Tigar urged corrections officials to let people out.
 “I don’t have the power to order the release of medically vulnerable inmates, but the state does have that power and it is imperative that the state exercise that power immediately,” Tigar said.
 “If CDCR does not release and physically distance in its facilities it will face more outbreaks like at San Quentin, and there will be needless deaths.”
 On Friday, Chief District Judge Kimberly Mueller requested that state officials brief her on whether Newsom is planning additional releases—and on whether she should convene a three-judge panel to consider ordering releases if the governor won’t.